seafile-data/seafile-manual/changelog/server-changelog.md

 > You can check Seafile release table to find the lifetime of each release and current supported OS: <https://cloud.seatable.io/dtable/external-links/a85d4221e41344c19566/?tid=0000&vid=0000>

+## 8.0

+Please check our document for how to upgrade to 8.0: <https://download.seafile.com/published/seafile-manual/upgrade/upgrade_notes_for_8.0.md>

+### 8.0.0 beta (2020/11/27)

+* Support searching file in a library
+* Rewrite upload link page to use React technology
+* Improve GC performance
+* Upgrade Django to 2.2 version
+* Remove ccnet-server component
+* Update help page

 ## 7.1

 **Feature changes**